 The duration of any notice period is for us to decide but should be based on what the trailblazer group (and training providers and end-point assessment organisations supporting the trailblazer) believe to be practical.
 As a trailblazer, you will therefore need to discuss an appropriate notice period with your product manager during the revisions process.
 We can then publicly confirm the notice period when the new version is ready to publish for preview.

 As a revision should always improve the apprenticeship, our starting assumption is that the revised version should be introduced as soon as possible.
-However, we recognise that those involved in delivering the apprenticeship may need preparation time and this needs to be factored in.
+However, we recognise that those involved in delivering the apprenticeship may need preparation time and this needs to be factored in to make sure learners are not disadvantaged.

 We will tell the person who made the request whether we support the change or not.
 We will also tell the apprenticeship's trailblazer group.
 We will provide the reason for our decision and evidence considered.